csf-dev/CSF.Screenplay/CSF.Screenplay.Docs/index.md

 ## Reference

+_TODO: Rework this section._

-Once you understand the essentials, [the Screenplay reference] provides more information about how specific APIs are used.
+Once you understand the essentials, the Screenplay reference provides more information about how specific APIs are used.
 You may also be interested in [the glossary of Screenplay terminology].

-[the Screenplay reference]: docs/screenplayReference/index.md
 [the glossary of Screenplay terminology]: glossary/index.md